 And courage make to answer thy behest.

 Determine not to cause another pain.

-The pangs of sorrow, strive to master ever:
+The depths of sorrow, strive to master ever:

 Of barring anger’s entrance, learn the art;

-When it takes hold, to calm the maddening heart.
+And when it breaks through, calm the maddening heart.

-With anxious thoughts, why tremble, fret, and pine,
+With anxious thoughts, why always fret and pine?

 With needless haste, do not judge, speak, or act;